traefik/traefik/docs/content/routing/services/index.md

 However, doing a new address lookup on each request may slightly increase latency.
 To avoid that the results are cached for a short amount of time, allowing bursts of requests to go unhindered.

 The address lookup cache controls for how long the proxy should keep the results between requests.
-It is a duration in seconds, defaulting to 5.
-A negative value means no cache (i.e. every request will trigger an address lookup).
+It is a duration, defaulting to 0 which means no cache (i.e. every request will trigger an address lookup).

 ??? example "A Service with a custom address lookup cache -- Using the [File Provider](../../providers/file.md)"